-The League provided public education through lectures about birth control; created exhibits; distributed literature and pamphlets; and participated in close coordination with Evanston Hospital’s Director of Social Services for outpatients (Dr. Elizabeth Pode).
+The Evanston Committe of the Illinois Birth Control League provided public education through lectures about birth control; created exhibits; distributed literature and pamphlets; and participated in close coordination with Evanston Hospital’s Director of Social Services for outpatients (Dr. Elizabeth Pode).

-This organization provided low-income women in Evanston access to medical care and family planning, starting in 1932.
+This organization provided women in Evanston access to medical care and family planning, starting in 1932.
 During this era, birth control was making history as both a social and medical reform and it wasn’t until half a century later did birth control become legal in America.
 Activists involved in spreading the controversial word risked a great deal to provide services to American families.
 This was thirty years before public health officials or even the American Society of OB-GYNs declared that family planning was “an essential part of medicine and public health.”
 The EBCL was a progressive force in the field of female reproductive health and rights, decades before Roe vs. Wade or widespread acceptance of family planning.